plone/documentation/docs/conceptual-guides/package-dependencies.md

     exportimport -- depends on --> ploneapi
 ```

 ## Packages in detail

-Looking deeper into those packages, there are more sub-divisions, but first we place them into three groups.
+Looking deeper into those packages, there are more subdivisions which fall into three groups.

 ### Above `Products.CMFPlone`